 To find out more or to get your tickets, click hereLear More

-Nafsiyat has developed a new one-day workshop for supervisors and supervisees, to explore interculturality within the supervisory relationship.
-It will be held online via Zoom on Sunday 15th November and tickets are available now through Eventbrite.
+Nafsiyat will again run its successful one-day workshop for supervisors and supervisees, to explore interculturality within the supervisory relationship.
+It will be held online via Zoom on Sunday 24th October 2021 and tickets are available now through Eventbrite.

 There have been many books, workshops and training program on psychotherapy and counselling across cultural and ‘racial’ borders since the publication of ‘intercultural therapy’ in the early 1990’s.
 However, its integration and application to the supervisory relationship is still at an early stage.
 Has supervision been slow in recognising, understanding, valuing diversity in race, culture and ethnicity?
 The integration of racial, cultural and diversity related issues in clinical supervision, is an essential component of clinical and teaching competence which has important implications for the provision of services to “minorities” and more broadly to better addressing the full realm of clients’ intrapsychic and interpersonal worlds.